Jake Paul vs. Anthony Joshua: Fight card

+Reception and viewership

+The fight received significant viewership success for Netflix, attracting 33 million viewers globally.
+The figure reflected the average minute audience.
+The event ranked as the top program on Netflix in 45 countries, including major markets such as the US, UK, Canada and Germany.
+Everpass, a commercial streaming service, estimated that around 600,000 viewers watched the fight at various commercial venues.
+The fight marked the second major boxing event on Netflix in 2025, following Canelo Álvarez vs. Terence Crawford in September, which garnered 41.5 million viewers.
+Paul's fight against Mike Tyson in November 2024 was the most-streamed sporting event ever, having peaked at 108 million viewers.

+The event achieved a significant milestone by generating the highest-grossing boxing gate in the history of the Kaseya Center, from a sell-out crowd.

 Reaction

-Prior to the fight being officially announced, long time rival of Joshua, and former unified heavyweight champion - Tyson Fury, said "Jake Paul chins AJ [...]
+Prior to the fight being officially announced, Tyson Fury, a long time rival of Joshua and former unified heavyweight champion, said "Jake Paul chins AJ [...]
 100 percent.
 If they fight, I'm putting a million pounds on Jake Paul."

 After the fight was announced, it drew criticism from many pundits, as they believed the fight was mismatched in physical size and skill level between the fighters, Joshua being much heavier and larger than Paul and having more experience at championship level boxing than Paul.
-When asked about the (then only proposed) fight, British boxer Dave Allen said "it's ridiculous, it's a joke" and Donald McRae, a commentator for The Guardian called the event a "circus fight", going on to say "Hopefully, there will be no need for Paul to be taken away in an ambulance".
+When asked about the proposed fight, British boxer Dave Allen said "it's ridiculous, it's a joke".
+Donald McRae, a commentator for The Guardian, called the event a "circus fight", going on to say "Hopefully, there will be no need for Paul to be taken away in an ambulance".
 Promoter Frank Warren described it as having "car crash" potential, indicating it may not go as expected.
 He also criticized Joshua for choosing a financially safe option instead of facing a more challenging opponent like Moses Itauma.

-Jake Paul responded to critics saying "When I beat Anthony Joshua, every doubt disappears and no one can deny me the opportunity to fight for a world title.
-To all my haters, this is what you wanted.".
+CBS Sports noted that the titanium plates which were installed in Paul's mouth following the match also resulted in him being unable to eat solid food for at least seven days.

+U.S. President Donald Trump wrote on Truth Social: "On the plane I just got to watch the Jake Paul Fight, and he did really well, especially as a display of GREAT Courage against a very talented and large Anthony Joshua, Fantastic Entertainment, but Kudos to Jake for his Stamina, and frankly, Ability, against a much bigger man!".